Hi,

 The keys to moving the objects in the Display List are:

-• Move Up: PageUp
+- Move Up:

-• Move Down: PageDown
+- Move Down:

-• Move To Top: Home
+- Move To Top:

-• Move To Bottom: End
+- Move To Bottom:

 Groups

-In Phaser v3 the groups are not display objects, you cannot place them in a scene, or rotate.
-A Group is more like an object list, that you can use to classify the objects, iterate them, apply an operation to all the objects of the group.
-An object can belong to many groups, an Alien01 object can belong to the Aliens group, the Enemies group and the Objects group at the same time.
+group at the same time.
 It all depends on how you structure your game.
 You can do a complete taxonomy of your game objects using groups.
 In smaller games you can use groups instead of other techniques like object type extension (prefabs).
 In this section, we show you how you can manage the groups in the Scene editor.

 Create a Group